wjzijderveld/phpsummercamp-workshop/WORKSHOP.md

  - Add basic multilanguage support to your content
      - Can be based on properties or childnodes
-     - Can be dependent on URL prefix
+     - Can be dependent on URL prefix or a simple query parameter